New England Journal of Medicine April 12, 2007

 Population

-Patients with stable CAD and severe single-vessel coronary stenosis
+Patients with severe single-vessel coronary disease and stable angina

 Comparator